Rpc

 field is used by the AimRT framework to select the RPC backend, and the{{path}}

-AIMRT_RPC_CONTEXT_KEY_FUNCTION_NAME: Used to pass the RPC Function name;
+AIMRT_RPC_CONTEXT_KEY_FUNCTION_NAME: used to pass the RPC Function name;

-AIMRT_RPC_CONTEXT_KEY_BACKEND: Used to pass the actual backend name to the Server side;
+AIMRT_RPC_CONTEXT_KEY_BACKEND: used to pass the actual backend name to the Server side;

 On the Client side, Context